sonti-roy/featureSelection_california_housing/README.md

 # Project Title
-**Machine learning model development for predicting house price in california**
+**Feature Selection using supervised and unsupervised method and model development on california housing dataset**

 ## Implementation Details